Udyr Build Guide by Ex XIII

 Rejuvenation Bead / Refillable Potion - If you're confident you can start with the Bead and build Tiamat earlier, while the Potion (or Hunter's Potion once upgraded) helps harvesting easier.

-Warding Totem / Oracle Alteration - Generally you keep the Totem until you get the Ruby Sightstone and you switch for the Oracle from that since you don't need it anymore.
+Warding Totem / Oracle Lens - Generally you keep the Totem until you get the Ruby Sightstone and you switch for the Oracle from that since you don't need it anymore.